Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 Instead of storing each enumeration in a separate table, it's common within large projects to define some generic dictionary tables that store items and their property values for different types of enumerations in the same tables.

-If you database doesn't already have such generic dictionary tables, then Xomega can help you create and configure such tables.
+If your database doesn't already have such generic dictionary tables, then Xomega can help you create and configure such tables.
 All you need to do is to right-click on the *Framework* folder of the model project, select *Add > New Item...*, and pick the *Dictionary Object* item template.

 ### Dictionary items